f5devcentral/f5-velos-training/docs/velos_security.rst

     Commit complete.
     syscon-2-active(config-allowed-ip-snmp)#

 Currently you can add one IP address/port pair per **allowed-ip** name with an optional prefix length to specify a CIDR block containing multiple addresses.
-If you require more than one non-contiguous IP address or subnets you can add it under another name as seen below.
+If you require more than one non-contiguous IP address or subnets, you can add it under another name as seen below.

 .. code-block:: bash